bartvm/bartvm.github.io/index.md

 On April 14 I will be turning 30.
 I will host a virtual birthday party on April 13 (Easter Monday) starting at 1pm ET (7pm CET) and I would love for you to come!

 We will have a birthday pub quiz starting at 2pm ET (8pm CET) to test your knowledge about the Netherlands, Canada, and random trivia.
+You can form a team in advance if you want, or just join a team on the day.

 On the day, please join the Google Meet event at [https://meet.google.com/ixj-accw-gap](https://meet.google.com/ixj-accw-gap).
 Feel free to join at any time, even if just for a few minutes.